johannesber/typst-ppt-addin/web/DEV_SETUP.md

 ## 5) Sideload into PowerPoint
 1. Open PowerPoint → File → Options → Trust Center → Trust Center Settings → Trusted Add-in Catalogs.
-2. Add a Shared Folder catalog pointing to this folder (where `manifest.xml` lives) and check “Show in Menu”.
+2. Add a Shared Folder catalog pointing to this folder (where `manifest.xml` lives) and check "Show in Menu".
 3. Restart PowerPoint, then Insert → My Add-ins → Shared Folder → select the Typst add-in.

 ## 6) Manual test flow
-- Open the taskpane; wait for “Insert / Update” (WASM ready).
+- Open the taskpane; wait for "Insert / Update" (WASM ready).
 - Enter Typst (e.g., `$a^2+b^2=c^2$`) → Insert: should place an SVG with alt-text starting `TYPST:`.
 - Select that shape: the Typst source should repopulate the textbox.
 - Edit the code and click Insert/Update: should replace in place (same position).